This is an audio zine by Jason McIntosh, speaking as Halstrick, about the Steam Deck video game console.

-Subtle and direct trailers can help games stand out in a sea of sameness.
+Subtle game trailers that stand out in a sea of sameness.

 Things mentioned in this episode: